 Above, Huarton scaled the side of the waterfall.
 He stood straight, chest out, and then leaped into a swan dive.

-Cedric crouched at the precipice of the Opal Pit, frozen, the sack pulled at his arm.
-Above, an explosion of foam tore through the white surface and a torpedoing figure emerged.
-Huarton swam in his direction as Eduardo grabbed him from behind.
-Cedric leaped into the vastness before him.
+Cedric crouched at the precipice of the tunnel, frozen.
+The sack pulled at his arm.
+Before him, an explosion of bubbles tore through the white surface and a torpedoing figure emerged.
+Huarton swam toward him.
+In that instant, Eduardo grabbed Cedric from behind.
+Cedric jumped into the vastness.
 Eduardo followed, holding on to the sack.

-Though each man swam upward, the weight of the sack held them in suspended animation.
-In between Cedric and Eduardo, Huarton joined the fight.
+Though each man swam upward, the weight of the jewels held them in suspended animation.
+In between Cedric and Eduardo, Huarton closed in, joining the struggle.

 A large air bubble belched from Cedric’s lips as he mouthed the word, “HORTON”.

-The three of them spun and flipped, each pulling at the sack.
+The three men spun and flipped, each pulling at the sack.
 Cedric let go.
-His cheeks bulged, defying the impulse to breathe.
-Eduardo and Huarton continued the struggle.
-The weight of the jewels pulled at them as their arms and legs thrashed.
-Huarton rotated his body, spinning like a crocodile on a carcass, wrapping his arms in the rope.
+His cheeks bursting, defying the impulse to breathe.
+Eduardo and Huarton continued their tug of war.
+The weight of the jewels pulled at them as their arms and legs thrashed, clawing at the surrounding water.
+Huarton rotated his body, spinning like a crocodile on a carcass, wrapping his body in the rope.

 Cedric reached the surface, took a breath, and then looked down into the water as Eduardo released his grip.
 Huarton, unable to use his arms, kicked violently.
 The heavy sack pulled him toward the dark blue.

-Huarton seemed to smile, having the sack to himself.
-Then, a grimace of horror before an explosion of silver bubbles erupted from his mouth.
-His figure descended, blending with the murky darkness until he passed a rocky ledge.
+Huarton smiled, having the sack to himself.
+Then, a grimace of horror waved over his face, before an explosion of silver bubbles erupted from his mouth.
+His body descended, flinching once or twice, then relaxed, fading into the murky darkness until he passed a rocky ledge.
 There, he vanished as if sucked into a vacuum cleaner.